h-gear/revolution/README.md

 - Automatically download and install all required packages as specified in the renv.lock file.
 - Use the appropriate versions for compatibility.

-_5 Verify Setup:_
+_5 Verify setup:_

-After restoration, Check for any missing packages using:
+After restoration, check for any missing packages using:

 ```
 renv::status()
 ```
-Test loading some key packages to ensure the environment works as expected
+Test whether the installtion is succesful by loading some key packages to ensure the environment works as expected:
 ```
 library(dplyr)  # Replace with any other package name you just installed
 ```

-_6 Run the Project:_
+_6 Run the project:_

 Once renv is fully set up, you are ready to run the code within the virtual environment.
 Execute your R scripts or run your Rmarkdown documents as usual.